JohnnyQ40/JohnQ-Module-2/README.md

 No dependencies

 ## Usage
-By right clicking the index.html and opening in a new browser or viewing the online application you can access the portfolio.
+By right clicking the index.html and opening in a new browser or viewing the online application found here (https://johnnyq40.github.io/Professional-Portfolio-module-2/) you can access the portfolio.

 ## License
 None